 When doesn't Coverage B cover your property?

-Your insurance won't cover other structures that you use for business, either.
+Your insurance won't cover other structures that you use for business purposes, either.
 If you have a barn on your property, your insurance will only apply if you don't use the barn for commercial farming.
 If you do, you'd have to buy special insurance to receive protection.

 Since Coverage B is an extension of your policy's dwelling protection, Coverage B's exclusions are similar.
 Your homeowners policy excludes damage to your other structures from earthquakes, floods, freezing, mold or fungus, and wear and tear.
-Your structure isn't covered from faulty, inadequate, or bad workmanship or maintenance, either.
+Your structure isn't covered from faulty, inadequate or bad workmanship, or poor maintenance, either.